notBald/Avalonia86/Linux.md

 # Step 1.1 - The .NET runtime

-Download the (x64) .NET 9 runtime and unpack its files into a folder called "dotnet".
-Put this folder into your home directory.
+Download the (x64) .NET 9 runtime and unpack its files into a folder called `dotnet`.
+Put this folder into your `home` directory.

 # Step 1.2 - Edit .bashrc